 Protein levels: 21 gr for 100 gr.

 The vegetable proteins of the kernel are quite good because it lacks only two essential amino acids.
-This seed of pale flesh, crisp, sweet or bitter is part of the family of nuts.
-This is an excellent source of vitamin E and minerals such as calcium, iron, copper, manganese and phosphorus.
+This pale, crunchy, sweet or bitter pulp is part of the oleaginous fruit family.
+It is an excellent source of vitamin E and minerals such as calcium, iron, copper, manganese and phosphorus.
 Its fibers are good for the intestinal transit and gives a feeling of satiety.
-The kernel is invigorating, lower cholesterol and prevents diabetes and cardiovascular diseases.
+The almond is invigorating, lowers cholesterol levels and prevents diabetes as well as cardiovascular disease.
 It is a good antioxidant food for the heart and bones.

 Protein levels: 17 gr for 100 gr.

 Vegetable proteins in oats have the best profile of essential amino acids that help the body run smoothly.
 Enjoyed as a breakfast (muesli) oat is low in saturated fat.
 It is an excellent source of vitamins and minerals including magnesium, zinc and iron.
 Rich in fiber it gives the feeling of satiety.
-Oats is part of the family of whole grain cereals conducive to longevity.
+Oats are part of the family of whole grain grains that longevity.
 This food prevents many cancers and coronary heart disease.

 WHOLE GRAIN BREAD.

 Protein levels: 10 gr for 100 gr.

 Plant proteins of wholemeal bread are of good nutritional quality.
 It is a food rich in vitamins and minerals.
 It is part of the cereal family, made from wholemeal flour.
 Complete bread is a fuel for the body and the brain.
 The energy that is provides through its regular carbohydrates.
 Its dietary fiber content facilitates intestinal transit and gives a sensation of satiety.
 Its carbohydrate content especially the starch it contains after digestion turns into glucose giving energy to the body.
 It is also rich in vitamin B which is good for cell function and nervous system.
 Among other things its vitamins E have antioxidant virtues.
 Finally it contains minerals such as potassium, magnesium, calcium, phosphorus and iron.